nevergentle/calculator/README.md

 # calculator
-Discuss and collect methods for high-digit calculations in the calculator
+collect methods for high-digit calculations in the calculator